Germany wins world open-water relay, Italy 2nd and US 3rd

-GWANGJU, South Korea (AP) — Germany won the mixed 5-kilometer open water team relay at the world swimming championships in a close finish in choppy conditions over Italy and the United States on Thursday.
+GWANGJU, South Korea (AP) — Germany won the mixed 5-kilometer open water team relay at the world swimming championships in a close finish over Italy and the United States on Thursday.

 The German quartet of Lea Boy, Sarah Kohler, Soeren Meissner and Rob Muffels finished in a time of 53 minutes, 58.70 seconds.